Yucatán moist forests

 The Yucatán moist forests are an ecoregion of the tropical and subtropical moist broadleaf forests biome, as defined by the World Wildlife Fund.

-It is found in the Yucatán Peninsula in southern Mexico, northern Guatemala, and northern Belize.
+It is found in the Yucatán Peninsula in southern Mexico, northern Guatemala, and small adjacent parts of extreme northern Belize.

 Geography

 The ecoregion covers an area of 69849 km2.
 It has little topographic relief.
 Porous limestone underlies much of the ecoregion, and it has few permanent rivers despite its humid climate.

 It is bounded on the northwest by the semi-arid Yucatán dry forests.
 The Petén–Veracruz moist forests lie to the south.

 Climate

 The ecoregion has a tropical humid climate.
 Average annual rainfall ranges from 1000 to 1500 mm, generally lower in the north and higher in the south and east.
 Rainfall varies seasonally, with August and September the driest months.

 Flora

 The most common plant communities are high and medium semi-evergreen forest.
 The trees form a canopy 20 to 35 meters high.
 Approximately 25 to 50% of the trees lose their leaves during the annual dry season.
 Manilkara zapota is the most common forest tree; others include Brosimum alicastrum, Pimenta dioica, Lonchocarpus castilloi, Pouteria campechiana, Swietenia macrophylla, Alseis yucatanensis, Zuelania guidonia, Cedrela odorata, Swartzia cubensis, Orbignya cohune, Aspidosperma desmanthum, and Aspidosperma megalocarpon.

 Low flooded semi-evergreen forest grows in seasonally-flooded areas known as bajos.

 The canopy is 8 to 10 meters high, and about half the trees lose their leaves during the dry season.
-Typical trees include Cameraria latifolia, Vachellia pringlei, Dalbergia glabra, Pisonia aculeata, Pithecellobium dulce, Pseudophoenix sargentii, Haematoxylon campechianum, and Acoelorrhaphe wrightii.
+Typical trees include Cameraria latifolia, Vachellia pringlei, Dalbergia glabra, Pisonia aculeata, Pithecellobium dulce, Pseudophoenix sargentii, Haematoxylon campechianum, and Acoelorraphe wrightii.
 Ferns and epiphytes are common.